Indev450/SRB2Kart-Saturn/README.md

 - Smaller Speedometer (optional / requieres extra.kart file)
 - Record Attack input display can now be used everywhere
 - Smaller minimap icons and also show player names on the minimap (toggable)
+- Support for animated votescreens!
 - `showmusiccredit` command, shows you the current music track again
 - `listskins` show a list of all skins currently loaded
 - Visual Portals from Haya's HEP Client
+- Horizonline effect in OpenGL (watch the endless bricks on SNES Bowsers Castle!)
+- Localskins! use whatever skin you like!
 - Toggable lowercase menu's also from Haya's HEP client
 - Everything that Galaxy has